 Core Module 1: Uncertainty in forensic science

 - Statement writing and fallacies

 - Bayesian Networks

-Core Module 2: Assessing evidence at source level
+Core Module 2: Assessing evidence given source level propositions

 - Assigning a likelihood ratio (LR)

 - Bayesian networks

 Core Module 3: Assessing evidence given activity level propositions (Core module)

 - Estimation of a proportion